mukund1985/end_to_end_data_pipeline/README.md

 ## Overview

-This document outlines the detailed plan for setting up, deploying, and managing an end-to-end data pipeline in Azure, leveraging Terraform for infrastructure as code (IaC) and Azure DevOps for CI/CD.
-The project is structured into phases for clarity and manageability.
+This document outlines the detailed plan for setting up, deploying, and managing an end-to-end data pipeline in Azure.
+The project leverages Terraform for infrastructure as code (IaC) and Azure DevOps for continuous integration and deployment (CI/CD), aimed at simplifying data ingestion, transformation, and reporting processes.
+Our goal is to create a scalable and efficient data processing environment that supports real-time analytics and decision-making.

+## Prerequisites

+Before starting, ensure you have:

+- An active Azure subscription.
+- Installed Terraform, Azure CLI, and Git.
+- Basic knowledge of Azure services, Terraform syntax, and CI/CD principles.

 ## Phase 1: Preliminary Setup